auth0/docs/README.md

 1. Check for broken links
 1. Check for old screenshots (both in auth0's dashboard/product and on referenced third-party sites)
 1. Ensure that the code in the seed project that you download functions as expected
-1. Check for outdated dependancies (both auth0 dependancies and third-party i.e. node modules, nuget packages, gems, etc.)
+1. Check for outdated dependencies (both auth0 dependencies and third-party i.e. node modules, nuget packages, gems, etc.)

 ## Quickstarts
 All quickstart data comes directly from the docs API at `/meta/quickstart`.
 This means that the quickstart on docs and manage will both consume the same datasource and will always be up to date.
 To add a new quickstart you simply need to add the markdown document in the appropriate folder: [server-apis](/articles/server-apids), [server-platforms](/articles/server-platforms), [native-platforms](/articles/native-platforms), or [client-platforms](/articles/client-platforms).
 The only requirement is that you need to specify the correct front matter.